nodejs/node/doc/api/addons.md

 The context-aware addon can be structured to avoid global static data by performing the following steps:

-* defining a class which will hold per-addon-instance data.
-Such a class should include a `v8::Global<v8::Object>` which will hold a weak reference to the addon's `exports` object.
-The callback associated with the weak reference will then destroy the instance of the class.
+* Define a class which will hold per-addon-instance data and which has a static member of the form
+    ```C++
+    static void DeleteInstance(void* data) {
+      // Cast `data` to an instance of the class and delete it.
+    }
+    ```
-* constructing an instance of this class in the addon initializer such that the `v8::Global<v8::Object>` is set to the `exports` object.
+* Heap-allocate an instance of this class in the addon initializer.
+This can be accomplished using the `new` keyword.
+* Call `node::AddEnvironmentCleanupHook()`, passing it the above-created instance and a pointer to `DeleteInstance()`.
+This will ensure the instance is deleted when the environment is torn down.
-* storing the instance of the class in a `v8::External`, and
+* Store the instance of the class in a `v8::External`, and
-* passing the `v8::External` to all methods exposed to JavaScript by passing it to the `v8::FunctionTemplate` constructor which creates the native-backed JavaScript functions.
-The `v8::FunctionTemplate` constructor's third parameter accepts the `v8::External`.
+* Pass the `v8::External` to all methods exposed to JavaScript by passing it to `v8::FunctionTemplate::New()` or `v8::Function::New()` which creates the native-backed JavaScript functions.
+The third parameter of `v8::FunctionTemplate::New()` or `v8::Function::New()`  accepts the `v8::External` and makes it available in the native callback using the `v8::FunctionCallbackInfo::Data()` method.

 This will ensure that the per-addon-instance data reaches each binding that can be called from JavaScript.
 The per-addon-instance data must also be passed into